-One of the most popular day hikes in the country, the Tongariro Crossing in the Tongariro National Park is 19.4km of volcanic terrain, active volcanoes, green lakes and a side trip to the top of Mount Doom is the weather is nice enough.
+One of the most popular day hikes in the country, the Tongariro Crossing in the Tongariro National Park is 19.4km of volcanic terrain, active volcanoes, turquoise lakes and a side trip to the top of Mount Doom if the weather is nice enough.
 It’s an easy enough hike even if you’re not in the best shape, or if you’re completely hungover like most of us were that day.
-Wrap up warm, it can get cold up there, and they rent out equipment just in case you didn’t pack your walking boots.
+Wrap up warm, it can get cold up there!

 I booked this day hike through Tongariro Expeditions, they pick you up from your hostel at 6:20am and drive you out to the start of the hike, on the way there they will kit you out in rented equipment if you need it and give you a sheet of A4 paper full of information and warnings about the hike ahead of you, including the optional side hikes.